rust-osdev/homepage/content/this-month/2020-10/index.md

 The `volatile` crate provides a safe wrapper type for implementing volatile read and write operations.
 This is useful for accessing memory regions that have side-effects, such as memory-mapped hardware registers or framebuffers.

-In October, we published a new version to fix the crate's `unstable` feature on newer Rust nighlies:
+In October, we published a new version to fix the crate's `unstable` feature on newer Rust nightlies:

 - [Change `slice::check_range` to `RangeBounds::assert_len`](https://github.com/rust-osdev/volatile/pull/16) <span class="gray">(published as `v0.4.2`)</span>